enhancedocs/docs/docs/getting-started/install.md

 We currently do not support running LangChain in the browser.
 We are listening to the community on additional environments that we should support.
 Go [here](https://github.com/hwchase17/langchainjs/discussions/152) to vote and discuss the next environments we should support.

-Please see [Deployment](../production/deployment.md) for more information on deploying LangChain applications.
+Please see link to somewhere for more information on deploying LangChain applications.

 ## Unsupported: Node.js 16